Adam Adli: Sedition charges

 On 13 May 2013, Adam Adli was arrested over the statements he made during a forum held at the Selangor Chinese Assembly Hall in Kuala Lumpur.
 He was arrested at 3:15 PM on 18 May 2013 under Section 4(1) of the Sedition Act.
 Adli was handcuffed at his office in Bangsar will be charged with sedition and is being investigated under Section 125b of the Penal Code, for acting in a manner detrimental to Malaysia's parliamentary democracy.

 On 19 May 2013, Adli was remanded by the Malaysian authorities for five days until 23 May following his arrest for sedition.
 City police chief Deputy Comm Datuk Mohmad Salleh said the remand order was to help police investigate Adam Adli on statements he made during a 13 May forum.

 Adam Adli was charged under Section 4 of the Sedition Act on 23 May 2013 in Kuala Lumpur.

 On 22 February 2018, Adam Adli was acquitted of his sedition charge.
-The judge states that "the conviction was unsafe due to several misdirections in law", during the Sessions and High Courts verdicts.
+The judge stated that "the conviction was unsafe due to several misdirections in law", during the Sessions and High Courts verdicts.
 With him being a free man, Adam Adli continued his studies at the Sultan Idris Education University.